engasa/Obsidian-Github-Vault/Things I did/Service.md

 *- URA/USRA committee chair: review of applications and rank them (Feb 2024)

 *- Associate Head
-	- see contract for duties
+	- see contract for duties + text i created under Contract folder for things i did
 	- helped with hiring sessionals (made suggestions for 2024 COSC hiring)
 	- prereq waivers for all four disciplines
 	- DS and Honours applications for COSC